-2 The Superintendent shall annually, or as stated in the Interinstitutional Dual Enrollment Articulation Agreements, develop/revise articulation agreements jointly 4 with postsecondary institutions to provide a comprehensive articulated acceleration 5 r programs.
-Upon the recommendation of the Superintendent, the School Board will 7 take action on the appropriate Interinstitutional Dual Enrollment Articulation 8 Agreements.

-9 | Participation by secondary students in grades 10, 11, and 6 through 12 who meet the State Board of Education's criteria may enroll in approved postsecondary 10 Students will be eligible to receive programs while enrolled in the District.
-11 secondary credit for completing courses contained in any of the programs included 12 in the Interinstitutional Articulation Agreements within the Statewide Course 13 Numbering System.
+2 1 The Superintendent shall annually, or as stated in the Interinstitutional Dual 3 ۱ Enrollment Articulation Agreements, develop/revise articulation agreements jointly 4 with postsecondary institutions to provide a comprehensive articulated acceleration 5 program including, but not limited to, dual enrollment and early admission 6 programs.
+Upon the recommendation of the Superintendent, the School Board will 7 take action on the appropriate Interinstitutional Dual Enrollment Articulation 8 ٠ Agreements.
+9 1 Participation by secondary students in grades 10, 11, and 6 through 12 who meet 10 the State Board of Education's criteria may enroll in approved postsecondary 11 programs while enrolled in the District.
+Students will be eligible to receive 12 - secondary credit for completing courses contained in any of the programs included 13 in the Interinstitutional Articulation Agreements within the Statewide Course 14 Numbering System.
 This credit may count toward graduation requirements.
-All 14 parties should comply with the Interinstitutional Dual Enrollment Articulation 15 Agreements when making decisions about postsecondary enrollment.
-16
+All 15 parties should comply with the Interinstitutional Dual Enrollment Articulation